-It is technically possible to replicate an E-Maj log table (once found a way to get the DDL that creates the log table - using $pg\dump$ for instance).
+As of E-Maj 4.0, it is technically possible to replicate an E-Maj log table (once found a way to get the DDL that creates the log table - using $pg\dump$ for instance).
 This allows to duplicate or concentrate logs content on another server.
 But the replicated log table can only be used for log auditing.
-As log sequences or TRUNCATE verbs are not replicated, these logs cannot be used for other purposes.
+As log sequences are not replicated, these logs cannot be used for other purposes.